Flows

 - Minor refinements

-This adds a new evaluation version (v2, v3, etc.) to the existing flow, allowing you to track progress on the same swimlane.
+This adds a new evaluation version (v2, v3, etc.) to the existing flow, allowing UXit to track progress on the same journey over time.

 Create a New Flow